 Guaranteed by Fannie Mae, Freddie Mac, and Ginnie Mae.
 Current face value of the securities, which is the remaining principal balance of the underlying mortgages.

 According to Congressional investigations (one and two), these are some of the most toxic MBS to be found; that’s why they were sold to the Federal Reserve.
 If mortgages serving as collateral for these MBS were sound, banks and other investors would still own them.
 I estimate that a true and current market value for these MBS would be somewhere between fifty and eighty percent of the stated value.
-However, since the FR is maintaining an interest rate of near zero in an attempt to revive the housing market – and home prices are trending downward, I expect this downward trend to turn into an avalanche when the FR raises interest rates.
+However, since the FR is maintaining an interest rate of near zero in an attempt to revive the housing market – with negligible results, I expect a financial avalanche when the FR raises interest rates.
 When they are marked to market, the loss will be converted, according to current practice, to Treasury debt.

 But considerations of the prior paragraph are inconsequential because the purchase of these MBS by the FR was unconstitutional on the ground that Congress has no authority to compel one man or group of men to guarantee profits of another.
 This can constitutionally only be done thru the judicial power – not the legislative; and requires due process of law.
 (See Sharpless v.
 Mayor, 1853, 21 Penn 147 @ 168 and 174, later confirmed by the Supreme Court).